nirui/sshwifty/README.md

   //
   // Notice: You can use the same JSON value for `SSHWIFTY_PRESETS` if you are
   //         configuring your Sshwifty through enviroment variables.
+  //
+  // Warning: Presets Data will be sent to user client WITHOUT any protection.
+  //          DO NOT add any secret information into Preset.
+  //
   "Presets": [
     {
       // Title of the preset